 For a several weeks after surgery, the patient uses prescribed eye drops to assist in the healing process and to decrease the risk of infection.
 Patients should refrain from rubbing the eyes, bending and heavy lifting for the initial first week after surgery.
 In most cases, complete healing takes place within six to eight weeks.

-The ASC of Brevard is a single specialty surgery center which means the center, equipment and staff are dedicated to performing procedures on the eyes.
-The facility is Medicare-certified and is also accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
+Dr. Teather operates at two cataract facilities in Brevard County, the Ambulatory Surgery Center of Brevard at 719 New Haven Avenue in downtown historic Melbourne and the Melbourne Surgery Center at 95 Bulldog Boulevard near Melbourne High School.
+Both are excellent facilities with excellent staff and state of the art surgical equipment.
+The facilities are Medicare-certified and also accredited by the Accreditation Association for Ambulatory Health Care (AAAHC).
 This designation is important because it tells patients the surgery center has been through a rigorous credentialing process, and met AAAHC's requirements for safety and quality standards.